neondatabase/website/content/docs/guides/auth-okta.md

 npm install next-auth@beta
 ```

-The `@neondatabase/serverless` package provides the Neon Postgres client while `drizzle-orm` is a lightweight typescript ORM that we'll use to interact with the database.
+We use the `@neondatabase/serverless` package as the Postgres client, and `drizzle-orm`, a lightweight typescript ORM, to interact with the database.
 We also use `dotenv` to manage environment variables and the `drizzle-kit` CLI tool for generating database migrations.
 For authentication, we'll use the `auth.js` library (aliased as v5 of the `next-auth` package), which provides a simple way to add authentication to Next.js applications.
 It comes with built-in support for Okta.

 Also, add a `.env.local` file to the root of your project, which we'll use to store Neon/Okta connection parameters: